-The following glossary includes a selection of key words that you may read about as part of your research or purchase with Lapicida.
-If you have any further questions on the key words, please contact a member of our sales team who will be able to advise further.
+The following glossary includes a selection of keywords that you may read about as part of your research or purchase with Lapicida.
+If you have any further questions on the key words, please contact a member of our Customer Services team who will be able to advise further.

 Acid washing exposes some of the sand in certain types of stone, giving a rougher texture.